-- ACOE Federal project extends 495' from face of WUT with a least Depth of 48.6'. - The above calculations are based on the NWSA survey, dated Feb/2024.
+- ACOE Federal project extends 495' from the face of WUT with a least Depth of 48.7'. - The above calculations are based on the NWSA survey, dated Mar/2025.
 Any subsequent changes in depth or updated surveys may affect the actual clearance available. - Horizontal clearance should always be calculated by the assigned pilot on a case-by-case basis.
-The above calculations account for the depth available, crane outreach and potential ships alongside.
+The above examples are provided for basic planning and illustrative purposes only. - The above calculations account for the depth available, crane outreach and potential ships alongside.
 It should be noted that as per the PSP General Guidelines, other factors such as bunker barges/tugs, spill booms, and any other obstructions that may impede the passage of a vessel should also be included in the horizontal clearance calculations for a specific transit. - All transits are at the sole discretion of the assigned pilot.